• Skip to primary navigation

 Instructions

 • Add the sticky rice to a large bowl and cover with 3-4 inches of water.
-Let soak for 8 hours, best if overnight.
-Then drain.
+Let soak for 4 hours, best if overnight.
+Then drain and rinse until water runs clear.

 • In a small bowl, mix the green onion with oil.
 Microwave for 10-15 seconds.